jkellerer/jenkins-client-launcher/README.md

 ###Note on Jenkins Setup

-The currently implemented run mode **client** requires the manual creation of a _Dumb Slave_ in Jenkins using the following settings:
+The run mode **client** requires the creation of a _Dumb Slave_ in Jenkins using the following settings:

 Parameter             | Value
 ----------------------|-----------------------------
 Name                  | **name-of-your-node** _(preferably the `hostname` of the computer as otherwise it has to be specified with `launcher -name=some-other-name`)_
-Launch method         | **Launch slave agents via Java Web Start**
+Launch method         | **Launch slave agents via Java Web Start** (JNLP)

+_Hint:_ Adding `-create` to the commandline enables auto creation of the node inside Jenkins, should it be missing.

 Building
 --------